YSY42/ProcureGate/README.md

 **Dynamic, risk-based approval routing**

-  - The same PO can take a different approval path depending on the supplier's live risk score.
-Not a fixed dollar threshold.
+  - The same PO can take a different approval path depending on the supplier's live risk score, which is computed in 3 layers risk (country, performance, compliance); a compliance floor failure blocks the order regardless of the rest.

 **Segregation of duties**
   - Nobody can approve their own exception request.
 Department approvers